fay019/euromilliion/README.md

-# euromilliion
+# euro milliion
-Euro Million random number in python
+Euro-Million random number in python

-give the 5 numbers and the 2 stars in console
+Give you the 5 numbers and the 2 stars

+the result is in console

+You find euro_million.exe ins dist directory